PeltzLab-Stanford/mMap/README.md

    The Regulatory data folder contains a help file for more information

-# usage
+# output
-   For details of output, see [Wiki](https://github.com/PeltzLab-Stanford/mMap/wiki/working-with-mgMap)
+   For details of output files, see [Wiki](https://github.com/PeltzLab-Stanford/mMap/wiki/working-with-mgMap)

 # compatibility